-Tensile strength in Boron Alloy Steels
+Tensile Strength in Boron Alloy Steels

-The introduction of aluminized steel with high tensile strengths uses hot stamped mild manganese-boron steel (22MnB5) which has proof strength ultimate tensile force 1500MPa.
+The introduction of aluminized steel with high tensile strengths uses hot stamped mild manganese-boron steel (22MnB5), which has proof strength ultimate tensile force 1500MPa.
 This has allowed for weight savings in the European car industry through down gauging.

-New hot stamping process for boron steels in Automobile Industry
+New Hot Stamping Process for Boron Steels in Automobile Industry

 North American and European car manufacturers overall specify hot-stamped parts for their new vehicles to take advantage of the superior strength achieved by hot forming and quenching.
 Hot stamping has shown exceptional development and growth for several structural parts, including front and rear bumper beams, A-pillars, B-pillars, roof rails, side rail members, tunnels, and door beams using boron steels.

-Nissan – leader in Boron steel usage
+Nissan – Leader in Boron Steel Usage

-The company has developed* 1.2 gigapascal (GPa) Ultra High Tensile Strength Steel with High Formability for use in the Infiniti Q50 2013 model.
+The company has developed* 1.2 gigapascals (GPa) Ultra High Tensile Strength Steel with High Formability for use in the Infiniti Q50 2013 model.
 Before this latest tensile strength steel came out, it had been difficult to use high tensile steels for vehicle parts with highly complex shapes.

 With the active adoption of 1.2 GPa ultra high strength steel, which is one grade among several types of advanced high tensile strength steels, Nissan looks to increase the adoption rate of AHSS as far as 25 percent of the gross weight of the parts installed per vehicle, aiming to reduce the weight of Nissan’s vehicles by 15 percent with corresponding body structure rationalization.